There have been frequent talks about conditioning, shampooing, or styling the hair.

 It’s 8 hours that you’re sleeping on your hair so that can easily lead to breakage, dryness and the worse part knots.

-There have been plenty of times I would wake up and it would look like I didn’t even do a style because I wouldn’t do my night time routine.
-You can literally wake up and not even realize what even happened.
+There have been plenty of times I would wake up, and it would look like I didn’t even do a style because I wouldn’t do my night time routine.
+You can wake up and not even realize what also happened.

-The great part is, if you’re consistent with your nighttime routine you’ll begin to find easier methods that fit you.
+The significant part is if you’re consistent with your nighttime routine, you’ll begin to find more natural methods that fit you.

 Sleep on a satin, silk pillowcase, bonnet or scarf

-Satin and silk pillowcases will not snag or break your hair due to it being able to glide easily on the pillow.
-It will also help with your hair not drying while you sleep.
+Satin and silk pillowcases will not snag or break your hair due to it being able to glide smoothly on the pillow.
+It will also help with your hair, not drying while you sleep.

 Styles that preserve the curls